aksommerville/spellingbee/README.md

 - - [ ] Robin
 - - [ ] Ladybug
 - [x] Need a helper in the editor for setting kitchen sprite params.
+- [ ] Make foe sprites turn to face the hero.
+- [ ] After a boss battle, show the book recovered, fill HP, and warp to start.